-Complaints and enquiries are managed in accordance with the Community Communication Strategy (19 March 2021, Rev 11).
+Complaints and enquiries are managed in accordance with the Community Communication Strategy (Rev 11, 19 March 2021).

-Two community complaints were received during the reporting period.
-The details of these and the subsequent responses are recorded in the community complaints register, which is maintained across the entire MLP Precinct, including the MPE Stage 2 Development.
+No complaints relevant to MPE Stage 2 works were received during the reporting period.
+Complaint details and subsequent responses are recorded within the community complaints register, which is maintained across the entire MIP Precinct.
 The register does not differentiate between development consents or work stages.
-Due to this, some complaints may be duplicated within the compliance reporting documentation across the MLP.
+Due to this, some complaints may be duplicated within the compliance reporting documentation across the MIP.